mjuettner/aws-ssm-ec2ic-demo/README.md

       ManagedPolicyArns:
         - !Ref SsmAndSshAccess
 ```
-EC2SsmUser/EC2SshUserFinally, we just create two users and apply one policy to each of them.

-You should generate a Password and Access Key pair for each of them to use in testing.

 ---
 ## **Testing**

 For simplicity sake, you should just set up your `credentials` file with a `[default]` profile containing your Access Key.
-Just keep one copy for each user and swap them around as you test.
+Just keep one `credentials` file for each user and swap them around as you test.

 - Log in to the AWS Console as either user and navigate to Systems Manager Session Manager and initiate a shell session in your browser as shown in the animated gif above.
 - From your AWS CLI, with either users keys in the `credentials` file, initiate a shell session.